apollographql/apollo-ios-dev/apollo-ios/Design/swift-identifiable.md

 If the identity field is not called `id`, but another field called `id` is present in the selection, a custom getter cannot be added.
 Swift does not support using another field to handle the conformance.

 In this case, a conformance to Identifiable SHOULD NOT be generated.
+Codegen should emit a warning without stopping the generation process.

 # Alternatives